 Dikteon cave is one of the most important and famous caves of Crete.
 According to legend, the cave was the birthplace of Zeus.
 It is an awe-inspiring environment full of primeval geological formations, myths, and traces of the human past.

 The Dikteon Cave consists of five chambers, large and small.
 Its most impressive feature is the lake at the lowest point, surrounded by massive stalactites and stalagmites.
-If you’re interested in learning all the stories and myths lying under the cave, check out this unique audio for your smartphone here and explore it like a pro!
+If you’re interested in learning all the stories and myths lying under the cave, put “Knossos tour: The Minoan daily life” self-guided audio tour on your headphones and happy exploring.